-This uber easy and crazy flavorful Vegetarian Lentil Tortilla Soup can be made in a pressure cooker, slow cooker, or on the stove – game on!
+This Vegetarian Lentil Tortilla Soup is my all-time FAVORITE!
+It can be made in an Instant Pot pressure cooker, slow cooker, or on the stove, for an easy and crazy tasty soup everyone will love!

 Cue the jazz hands, people!
 Today we’re making a luscious, flavor-packed, rock-your-face-off vegetarian tortilla soup.

 It’s also a great use for rescuing all those broken tortilla chips at the bottom of the bag.
-Instead of tossing them, use them as a tasty soup topper!
+Instead of tossing those crispity crunchity crumbs, use them as a tasty soup topper!

 Vegetarian Lentil Tortilla Soup